AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Enabling REST requests
 3rd parties applications communicate with members of the network using REST requests.
 The node is configured to initiate a listener on a dedicated IP and Port to receive REST requests from 3rd parties applications.
-Details are available in the <a href="../../07-%20CLI/02-%20Background%20Processes.md#rest-requests" target="_blank">REST requests</a> section.
+Details are available in the [REST requests](../../07-%20CLI/02-%20Background%20Processes.md#rest-requests) section.

 <pre>
 run rest server !ip !anylog_rest_port